-Connect with other parents and caregivers from around Minnesota in a safe and supportive online community.
-It’s private and easy to use, and non-members cannot see your posts and comments.
+Connect with other parents and caregivers from around Minnesota in a safe and supportive online closed Facebook group.
+It’s easy to use, and non-members cannot see your posts and comments.
 With over 650 members, you can find answers and resolve problems, get advice on navigating complex systems, and most importantly, connect with others who are walking the same path.
 Request to join the VFC.

 Family & Youth Activities

 Being around others that understand is important.
-MOFAS provides ongoing family friendly activities for adoptive, foster, kinship families and caregivers as a way to foster stronger families, build networks and meet other families.
+MOFAS provides ongoing family friendly activities for birth, adoptive, foster, and kinship families and caregivers as a way to foster stronger families, build networks, and meet other families.
 Specific activities geared for young adults living on the spectrum provide recreational and hands-on program opportunities to have fun and hang out with new friends.
 View our current family and youth activities.

 Gather with other parents and caregivers of children affected by an FASD to informally share resources, insights and support.
 We have all kinds of support groups for families, birth families, adoptive/kinship caregivers, and more.
 Come to a support group near you.